-9 students drown after river ferry capsizes in Cambodia
+10 students drown after river ferry capsizes in Cambodia

-PHNOM PENH, Cambodia (AP) — At least nine students in southern Cambodia who were crossing a river died after the boat they were on capsized, officials said.
+KOH CHAMROEUN, Cambodia (AP) — At least 10 students in southern Cambodia who were crossing a river died after the boat they were on capsized, officials said.

-Four people — two students and two of the boat’s crew — were rescued following the accident Thursday night on the Mekong River southeast of Phnom Penh, and two students were still missing on Friday, police said.
+Four people — two students and two of the boat’s crew — were rescued following the accident Thursday night on the Mekong River southeast of Phnom Penh, and one student was still missing Friday, police said.

 Maj.
-Gen. Chhoeun Sochet, chief of the Kandal provincial police, said on his Facebook page that the boat was overloaded and carried no life jackets.
+Gen. Chhoeun Sochet, chief of the Kandal provincial police, said on his Facebook page that the boat was overloaded and lacked life jackets.

-The students, who were between 12 and 14 years old, lived on an island in the river and used the ferry for transport almost every day in the rainy season, as did others from their village.
-During the dry season, the river has little or no water and can be traversed by foot.
-The students were on their way to an English class on Thursday when the boat capsized.
+The students, who were between 12 and 14 years old, were returning from an English class Thursday.
+They lived on an island in the river and used the ferry for transport almost every day in the rainy season, as did others from their village.
+During the dry season, the river sometimes has little or no water and can be traversed by foot.

 The accident occurred near the Neak Loeung bridge over the Mekong, which at that point separates Kandal province on the western shore from Prey Veng on the east.
 The bridge is part of Route 1, a major road connecting the capital, Phnom Penh, to Ho Chi Minh City in neighboring Vietnam.

-Note: This story has corrected to report that the students had been returning from an English class, not heading to it.